DiedrichsenLab/BrainDataScienceBlog/variance_partitioning/text.md

 * the interactions between regressors is simultaneously shaped by the amount of shared variances (which lowers the joint $R^2$), and suppression effects (which increases the joint $R^2$)
 * estimates of shared variance can therefore become negative
 * an estimated shared variance of zero does NOT mean that two regressors explain non-overlapping aspects of the data
-* in general, variance partitioning underestimates unique variances, as it ignores suppression effects
+* in general, variance partitioning underestimates the shared variance, and overestimates the unique contributions, as it ignores suppression effects

 Thus, the contribution of a specific regressor must always be seen in the context of the other regressors in the model.
-The simple notion of partitioning of variance partitioning
+The simple idea of partitioning of variance into unique and shared parts does not capture the whole complexity of how two regressors can interact.
-Therefore, in our mind, depicting the variances explained by different models as a Venn-diagram should always come with a big warning label.
+Therefore, depicting the variances explained by different models as a Venn-diagram should always come with a big red warning label.

 ![Figure 4](icon.png)